-Whether you’re just refreshing the wall in one room or doing a complete home renovation, you want the best eco-friendly paint to go with your eco-friendly furniture and rugs.
+Whether you're just refreshing the wall in one room or doing a complete home renovation, you want a paint that looks great while protecting your health.

-We Say: Transparency is at the core of ECOS…and that's why it’s been my paint brand of choice for many years.
+Transparency is at the core of ECOS.
+That's why it's been my paint brand of choice for many years, and why I have selected it as my top Zero-VOC paint in this review.

-Every paint they make is non-toxic, contains zero VOCs, and comes with a complete list of ingredients.
+Every paint they make is non-toxic, has no-VOC content, and comes with a complete list of ingredients.

 Their extensive range of zero VOC paints covers both indoor and outdoor applications and a vast array of colors.